 At Clatford Primary School we actively seek to prevent safeguarding issues and are vigilant in our pursuit of keeping our children safe and happy.
 Safeguarding determines the actions that we take to keep children safe and protect them from harm.
 As a school we are committed to safeguarding and promoting the welfare of all of our children.
 All staff and Governors play an essential role in protecting children.
-Mr Kirk, the Headteacher, is the Designated Safeguarding Lead and along with Mrs Lundie, the Deputy Headteacher and Deputy Safeguarding Lead are responsible for:
+Mr Kirk, the Headteacher, is the Designated Safeguarding Lead and along with Mrs Britten, Mrs Coles, Mrs Armstrong and Mrs Walkom, the Deputy Safeguarding Leads are responsible for:

 - Creating safe environments for children through robust safeguarding practices